mustafafarag/ecommerce-backend-api/README.md

 Supports the categorization of products:

-- Management of product categories including creation, editing, and deletion
+- Management of product categories including creation, retrieve (single and all), editing, and deletion

 ---